quinna1/justinachua.github.io/README.md

-# justinachua.github.io
+# personal-website
-Personal Portfolio

-Written in HTML and CSS.
+A personal website programmed in HTML and CSS with a flowing gradient background.